nextflow-io/training/docs/basic_training/cache_and_resume.md

 }
 ```

-Just like we saw at the beginning of this tutorial with HELLO WORLD or WORLD HELLO, the output of the snippet above can be:
+Just like you saw at the beginning of this tutorial with HELLO WORLD or WORLD HELLO, the output of the snippet above can be:

 ```console
 [3, C]